kishanharale/Spotify-Clone-Web-Page/README.md

-Run html file in vscode as "GoLive" whiche redirect web page.
+Run html file in vscode as "GoLive" which redirect web page and enjoy song.